mathbike/mathbike.github.io/_posts/2022-10-18-threading_multiprocessing.md

 # a thread is ended by calling join()
 # which waits until the thread finishes (blocking)
+# and the joins that thread with the main thread

 for thread in threads:
 	thread.join()